tnoller/tnoller.github.io/_pages/about.md

   - /about.html
 ---

-Todd Noller is a seasoned technology executive based in Geelong, Australia.
+Todd Noller is a seasoned technology leader based in Geelong, Australia.
 Todd has a wealth of knowledge and breadth of experience from a range of positions across the technology industry.

 As Managing Director - Technology, Todd is the executive responsible for Scale Facilitation's® global technology portfolio.
 He owns and drives internal technology initiatives that support company strategy, in this high growth, fast paced, scale-up environment.